In short, Google Crisis Map is quite an old project used for creating and sharing custom maps.

 0, the second user has ID

 Since the IDs are incremental, we can easily get the email address of every registered user on Google Crisis Map just by adding each ID as a member of the project using this form.
+This is known as IDOR.

 The latest ID was around